GoktugOcal/GoktugOcal/README.md

 <h1 align="center">Hi There👋</h1>

-Hello, my name is Göktuğ and I am a 26 years old Data Scientist from Istanbul.
+Hello, my name is Göktuğ and I am a 27 years old Data Scientist from Istanbul.
 Trying to contribute to the community.

-I am a MSc student in Computer Engineerging program of Bogazici University and I am recently working as a Data Scientist at Ford Otosan.
-I have graduated from Control and Automation Engineering undergraduate program of Istanbul Technical University.
+I am  as a Data Scientist at Daikin Europe.
+I have MSc degree in Computer Engineerging in Bogazici University and have graduated from Control and Automation Engineering undergraduate program of Istanbul Technical University.

 - 🔭 I’m currently working at [Daikin Europe](https://www.linkedin.com/company/daikin-europe-nv)